npaul2173/npaul2173/README.md

 ### Hi there, I'm Nabendu Paul 👋

-A passionate self-taught frontend developer and a software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+A passionate self-taught frontend developer and a software engineer from india 🇮🇳. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.